-For the purpose of this Recommendation, the following definitions apply.
+This Recommendation defines the following terms:

-- 3.1 MCS Provider: An entity (i.e. active element) of an MCS subsystem, interacting directly with application entities above and transport entities below.
-The services it provides and the services it uses are modeled in terms of abstract primitives.
-An MCS provider communicates with peer MCS providers. - 3.2 MCS Domain: A tree of MCS Connections among MCS providers or, in the degenerate case, part of a single MCS provider.
+3.1 MCS provider: An entity (i.e. active element) of an MCS subsystem, interacting directly with application entities above and transport entities below.
+The services it provides and the services it uses are modelled in terms of abstract primitives.
+An MCS provider communicates with peer MCS providers.

+3.2 MCS domain: A tree of MCS connections among MCS providers or, in the degenerate case, part of a single MCS provider.
 The MCS providers involved are said to host the domain.
-A domain sets the boundary for data transfer among attached MCS users. - 3.3 MCS Domain Selector: An octet string that distinguishes multiple domains hosted by the same MCS provider.
-The creation of MCS providers, their configuration to host one or more domains, and the internal structure of domain selectors are all local matters. - 3.4 Top MCS Provider: In every domain a single MCS provider will become the Top MCS Provider and will be the exclusive manager of all the domain's channel, user ids and token resources. - 3.5 MCS Connection: A specified set of transport connections, managed as one unit, between a pair of MCS providers.
+A domain sets the boundary for data transfer among attached MCS users.

+3.3 MCS domain selector: An octet string that distinguishes multiple domains hosted by the same MCS provider.
+The creation of MCS providers, their configuration to host one or more domains, and the internal structure of domain selectors are all local matters.

+3.4 top MCS provider: In every domain a single MCS provider will become the Top MCS Provider and will be the exclusive manager of all the domain's channel, user Ids and token resources.

+3.5 MCS connection: A specified set of transport connections, managed as one unit, between a pair of MCS providers.
 Each end of an MCS Connection is bound to a respective MCS domain selector.
-One end of each MCS Connection is designated to be hierarchically superior to the other. - 3.6 MCS User: An application entity obtaining services from an MCS provider.
-Once they have been attached to the same domain, MCS users can transfer data in point-to-point or multicast fashion. - 3.7 MCS Service Access Point (MCSAP): A point through which an MCS user accesses an MCS provider. - 3.8 MCS Attachment: A multi-connection end point within an MCSAP.
+One end of each MCS Connection is designated to be hierarchically superior to the other.

+3.6 MCS user: An application entity obtaining services from an MCS provider.
+Once they have been attached to the same domain, MCS users can transfer data in point-to-point or multicast fashion.

+3.7 MCS Service Access Point (MCSAP): A point through which an MCS user accesses an MCS provider.

+3.8 MCS attachment: A multi-connection end point within an MCSAP.
 Each MCS attachment is bound to an MCS domain selector.
-An MCS user may attach through an MCSAP to domains hosted by the MCS provider. - 3.9 MCS User Id: A short identifier, unique within an MCS domain, that distinguishes between MCS attachments.
-A user with multiple attachments to the same domain, through the same or different SAPs, has equally many user ids. - 3.10 Control-MCSAP: A unique MCSAP per MCS provider (distinguished by some local means) to which the MCS Connect and MCS Disconnect primitives are restricted.
+An MCS user may attach through an MCSAP to domains hosted by the MCS provider.

+3.9 MCS user Id: A short identifier, unique within an MCS domain, that distinguishes between MCS attachments.
+A user with multiple attachments to the same domain, through the same or different SAPs, has equally many user Ids.

+3.10 control-MCSAP: A unique MCSAP per MCS provider (distinguished by some local means) to which the MCS Connect and MCS Disconnect primitives are restricted.
 The MCS user of a Control-MCSAP does not have direct access to data transfer through the MCS Connection end points it contains; this is limited to the MCS provider.
-It is a local option whether a Control-MCSAP may also contain MCS attachments like ordinary MCSAPs and allow the MCS user to invoke other MCS primitives. - 3.11 MCS Channel: A channel is a domain-wide address.
+It is a local option whether a Control-MCSAP may also contain MCS attachments like ordinary MCSAPs and allow the MCS user to invoke other MCS primitives.

+3.11 MCS channel: A channel is a domain-wide address.
 Channels are used for MCS data unit distribution lists.
 All users who are members of the same channel will receive data sent to that channel.

-- 3.12 MCS Private Channel: A channel with an authorized group of users.
+3.12 MCS private channel: A channel with an authorized group of users.
 Only they may send and receive data over the channel.
-Attempts by unauthorized users to invoke an MCS primitive involving a private channel as parameter will fail. - 3.13 MCS Private Channel Manager: An MCS user who convenes a private channel and regulates its authorized user group.
+Attempts by unauthorized users to invoke an MCS primitive involving a private channel as parameter will fail.

+3.13 MCS private channel manager: An MCS user who convenes a private channel and regulates its authorized user group.
 If the manager detaches, the private channel is disbanded.